tum-pbs/pbdl-book/supervised.md

 to evaluate on specialized hardware such as GPUs or NN units.

 Despite this, it's important to be careful:
-NNs can quickly generate huge numbers of inbetween results.
+NNs can quickly generate huge numbers of in between results.
 Consider a CNN layer with
 $128$ features.
 If we apply it to an input of $128^2$, i.e. ca. 16k cells, we get $128^3$ intermediate values.
 That's more than 2 million.
 All these values at least need to be momentarily stored in memory, and processed by the next layer.